-Tables 3a to 3al of the Appendix display the cross-tabulations between support of FGC and FGC status of the respondents.
-Table 6 of the Appendix presents the percentage of households with intrahousehold variation in FGC status and support for the practice, which we exploit in order to study the persistence of FGC in this context.
-The majority of country-years retained for our analysis have sufficient variation-both between and within households-to estimate the relationship between a woman's own FGC status and her beliefs about whether the practice should continue.
+Columns 3 and 4 of Table 1 present the proportion of households with intrahousehold variation in FGC status and support for the practice, which we exploit in order to study the persistence of FGC in this context.
+The majority of country-years retained for our analysis have sufficient variation-both between and within households-to estimate the relationship between a woman's report of her own FGC status and her beliefs about whether the practice should continue.
 Some countries, however, have very little within-household variation, which means that although it is in principle possible to estimate specifications with household fixed effects, those estimates should be taken with the requisite amount of caution, as they are likely to be imprecisely estimated.
-The country-years with the least within-household variation are Niger in 2012 and Nigeria in 2011.
+The country-years with the least withinhousehold variation are Niger in 2012 and Nigeria in 2011.

-Lastly, Tables 8a to 8y of the appendix show the relationship of the respondent to the household head.
+Tables 7a to 7y of the appendix show the relationship of the respondent to the household head.
 Note that the MICS datasets do not include this variable, thus we can only comment on relationship to household head for countries and years for which DHS supplied the data.
 The majority of respondents are the wife of the household head.
-A substantial portion of respondents are the daughter or daughter-in-law of the household head.
+A substantial portion of respondents are the daughter or daughterin-law of the household head.
 Some respondents are the household head.
 A small number of respondent are the daughter, daughter-in-law, or co-spouse of the household head.